DanielHolmelund/the-political-debate-in-britain-illuminated-through-quantitative-methods/content/text-analysis.md

 Some of the political values associated with the Labour Party are also reflected.
 For instance, the presence of words such as *School* and *Pension* aligns with their socialistic ideology.
 The Scottish National Party is also associated with quite some interesting terms in the above WordCloud.
 For instance, the word devolution, which is commonly used to address a greater level of self-government of the Scottish Parliament.

-UK Independence Party             |  Green Pary :-------------------------:|:-------------------------:
+UK Independence Party             |  Green Party :-------------------------:|:-------------------------:
 <img src="/images/wordcloudUK Independence Party.png" width="600" /> | <img src="/images/wordcloudGreen Party.png" width="600" />